top of page

 Ms. Watson has 10 years of experience as a Licensed Alcohol and Drug Counselor.
 She has also worked in the Human Resources Industry.
 Precious is skilled in Nonprofit Organizations, Crisis Intervention, Case Management, Public Speaking and Leadership.
 She is determined to serve underrepresented populations in the addictions field.

-Primary Counselor - Men's Native American High Intensity Outpatient
+Primary Counselor- Native American High Intensity Outpatient

 Psychotherapist